Alcoholism: Drinking to Despair

 How Alcohol Works on the Brain Short-Term

 The psychoactive drug ingredient in alcohol is ethanol.
 When a person drinks, ethanol relaxes and also produces feelings of euphoria.
-When a person drinks in excess, alcohol intoxication occurs, and pronounced feelings of relaxation and euphoria give way to exhaustion, hangovers, depression, vomiting, and sometimes passing out.
+When a person drinks in excess, intoxication occurs, and pronounced feelings of relaxation and euphoria give way to exhaustion, hangovers, depression, vomiting, and sometimes passing out.
 These effects occur because alcohol works on the neurotransmitters in the brain.

 When a person drinks, the ethanol depresses brain function between the excitatory and inhibitory neurotransmitters.
 Alcohol increases inhibitory neurotransmission and decreases excitatory neurotransmissions.
 The depressant effects manifest as intoxication: mood changes, drowsiness, reduced ability to pay attention, and memory issues.
 If the person continues to drink, the depressive effects progress to lethargy, confusion, amnesia, loss of sensation, breathing difficulties, and possibly death.